Primo Levi's Last Moments

 That idea that Auschwitz was ultimately responsible for Levi's suicide was not limited to Italy or to the immediate aftermath of the event.
 In the United States, echoing Camon, Elie Wiesel said: "Primo Levi died at Auschwitz forty years later."9 Four years after the writer's death, Maurice Goldstein, the president of the Auschwitz international committee, wrote: "Auschwitz reclaimed him."10 In a review of The Drowned and the Saved published in 1988 in the New Republic, Cynthia Ozick wrote that Levi, like several other writers of distinction before him, "[suggests], by a self-willed death, that hell in fact did not end when the chimneys closed down, but was simply freshening for a second run."11 This popular explanation of the ultimate cause of Levi's suicide inspires disturbingly ambiguous conclusions: while it provides an additional source of revulsion against the horrors of Auschwitz, it also led some people to interpret Levi's tragic end as a delayed victory of Nazism.
 That that end should befall Levi makes the thought doubly disturbing.
 His writings on the Holocaust were fundamental in shaping many people's understanding of what it means to be a decent human being—their sense of the prospects for human survival, even under the worst possible conditions.
 That a figure of Levi's stature emerged from the fumes of arguably the most savage act of hatred and inhumanity to scar the twentieth century has been a powerful source of hope and strength.
 Philip Roth describes Levi's "masterpiece on Auschwitz," If This is a Man, as "his profoundly civilized and spirited response to those who did all they could to sever his every sustained connection and tear him and his kind out of history."
 How could he lose that strength and jump to his death?

 One could perhaps reject those remarks as unfounded, even unfair.
-Levi's books—one is tempted to reply—will touch future generations as much as had he died of natural causes.
+Levi's books—one is tempted to reply—will touch future generations no less.
 Still, though brutal, the conclusions of Wieseltier and others cannot be so easily dismissed.
 Levi's generation, and that of his children (my generation), perceive his writings, rightly or wrongly, as continuous with his life.
 Their immense value sprang from that fusion: his life seemed to exemplify the possibilities of human decency explored in his books, and to stand as evidence that those possibilities were not mere wishful thinking.
 As a result, discussion of his death continues to generate highly emotional responses, not least from those who vehemently deny that the circumstances of his death bear any relevance to his message.
 (I experienced precisely this reaction of insistent denial when I presented an earlier version of this essay at an April 1997 conference organized by Columbia University's Italian Academy of Advanced Studies to mark the tenth anniversary of Levi's death.)

 Do we have any evidence that Levi's death was a delayed response to Auschwitz?
 We do know that in the period leading up to his death, Levi was going through a severe episode of depression.
 His wife, Lucia, said he was tired and demoralized, and confirmed he was suffering from depression.
 For some months, he had been taking anti-depressants prescribed by his cousin Giorgio Luzzati.12 David Mendel, a retired British cardiologist who befriended Levi near the end of his life, received a letter from the writer dated February 7, 1987: "I have fallen into a rather serious depression; I have lost all interest in writing and even in reading.
 I am extremely low and I do not want to see anyone.
 I ask you as a 'Proper Doctor' what should I do?
 I feel the need for help but I do not know what sort."13